supertuxkart/stk-code/NETWORKING.md

 Currently STK uses sqlite (if building with sqlite3 on) for server management with the following functions at the moment:
 1. Server statistics
-2. IPv4 / online ID ban list
+2. IP / online ID ban list
 3. Player reports
 4. IPv4 geolocation